-|The Relationship Between The Social Determinants of Health With Preterm Birth in Iran Based on The WHO Model: A Systematic Review and Meta-analysis|
+|The Relationship Between the Social Determinants of Health and Preterm Birth in Iran Based on the WHO Model: A Systematic Review and Meta-analysis|

-|Nasibeh Sharifi1, Mahrokh Dolatian2, Azita Fath Nezhad kazemi3, Reza Pakzad4|
+|Nasibeh Sharifi1, Mahrokh Dolatian2, Azita Fath Nezhad Kazemi3, Reza Pakzad4|

 |1School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran

+3Department of Midwifery, School of Nursing and Midwifery, Islamic Azad University, Tabriz Branch, Tabriz, Iran.
 4Noor Research Center for Ophthalmic Epidemiology, Noor Eye Hospital, Tehran, Iran

 Viewed : 3031 times

-Downloaded : times.
+Downloaded : 4545 times.

-Keywords : Preterm birth, social determinants of health, Iran, systematic review
+Keywords : Preterm birth, Social determinants of health, Iran, Systematic review

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Materials and Methods: This systematic review and meta-analysis was performed based on studies conducted in Iran.
-An advanced search was carried out in seven databases (Iranmedex, Magiran, SID, Irandoc, PubMed, Google Scholar and Scopus) for relevant articles published in 2000-2016 using the keywords ?social determinants of health’, ‘preterm birth’ and their equivalent Persian and MeSH terms.
-All the articles were screened by two of the researchers in three steps.
+Materials and Methods: This systematic review and meta-analysis was performed based on the studies conducted in Iran.
+An advanced search was carried out in seven databases (Iranmedex, Magiran, SID, Irandoc, PubMed, Google Scholar, and Scopus) for relevant articles published during 2000-2016 using the keywords ?social determinants of health?, ?preterm birth?, and their Persian equivalents and MeSH terms.
+All the articles were screened by 2 of the researchers in 3 steps.
 After looking for relevant articles based on the reference list, quality assessment was performed using a STROBE checklist.
 After extracting the required data, they were combined using a random model and the heterogeneity of the studies was evaluated using the I2 index and the data were analyzed in STATA-11.

 Cite By, Google Scholar